MurmurationsNetwork/MurmurationsDocumentation/docs/guides/view-the-data.md

 ## View the Map

-:construction: Work In Progress :construction:

-We are currently building a map that will enable you to view any of the Nodes in the Murmurations network.
+The [Murmurations Map](https://map.murmurations.network/) allows you to explore all of the Nodes in Murmurations that have geolocation coordinates associated with them.

-**Estimated time of completion: January 2023**

 ## Using the API